JJChenCharly/OrthoSLC/README.md

 Comparing with `0.1Alpha`, current version `0.1Beta` allow users to set `bin level`, in Step 5 and Step 6, with a linear style instead of exponatial style.

 **Note:**<br>
-For all steps, users do not need to make the ourput directory manually, program will do that for you.
+For all steps, users do not need to make the output directory manually, program will do that for you.

 Bug report:
 * <jingjie.chencharly@gmail.com>